Venues of the 1980 Winter Olympics: Before the Olympics

 Speed skating had increased refrigeration access, improved locker room, improved lighting, electronic timing/ scoring systems, and an electronic scoreboard.
 The World Sprint Speed Skating Championships were held at the Oval in 1978 and proved beneficial on how to run the event.
 A separate facility was constructed near the Olympic Center for figure skating with renovation taking place at the Center itself between spring 1977 and November 1979.
 The biggest change was at the bob and luge track with the construction of a refrigeration system for the bob run following the 1978 World Championships in Lake Placid that also served as the test event for the 1980 Games.
 A new luge track was built between fall 1977 and February 1979.
 The original plan for the luge track was to include bobsleigh two-man on the track, but that was abandoned to excessive costs.
 It was the first luge track in North America.
 This was also the last Winter Olympics that would have separate bobsleigh and luge tracks.

 During the Olympics

 Cross-country skiing was first timed to the nearest full second from the first Winter Olympics in 1924 until 1956.
 By the time of the 1960 Winter Olympics, both biathlon and cross-country skiing began timing their events to the tenth of the second.
 Twelve years later, biathlon and cross-country skiing timing was measured in the hundredths of a second.
 In the men' 15 km cross-country skiing event, Sweden's Thomas Wassberg beat out Finland's Juha Mieto by 0.01 seconds, the closest finish in Olympic history.
 This would lead International Ski Federation officials to measure all cross-country skiing time to the tenth of a second.
 Biathlon followed suit with cross-country skiing and by the time of the 1984 Winter Olympics in Sarajevo, both sports had their times measured in tenths of a second.

+The former Will Rogers Memorial Hospital was briefly used as press headquarters.